espilioto/TFOI/README.md

 # The Finding Of Items
 A run tracker and logger for The Binding of Isaac: Rebirth

+### Download [Here]

+### Features
+* Seed, character, item, floor + curse, boss and time identification for current run.
+* Run log analyzing every recent run (char, items, bosses, time etc).
+* Item collection displaying the icon, name, flavor text, detailed stats and run statistics for each one.
+* Character and boss collection displaying run statistics for each one.

+#### Usage
+Windows: Just decompress and run.
+You may need to install the Microsoft .net Framework.
+Linux: Unfortunately, WPF didn't work with Wine last time I checked.

 #### Backstory
 It all started when I realized that I had played hundreds of hours of Isaac, but had no info to compare or analyze, except for my achievements and the Stats screen of course.